holepunchto/bare/README.md

 2. A native addon system supporting both statically and dynamically linked addons.
 3. Light-weight thread support with synchronous joins and shared array buffer support.

-Everything else if left to userland modules to implement using these primitives, keeping the runtime itself succint and _bare_.
+Everything else if left to userland modules to implement using these primitives, keeping the runtime itself succinct and _bare_.
 By abstracting over both the underlying JavaScript engine using `libjs` and platform I/O operations using `libuv`, Bare allows module authors to implement native addons that can run on any JavaScript engine that implements the `libjs` ABI and any system that `libuv` supports.

 ## API